-Walt Disney World’s newest form of transportation is the Disney Skyliner, a gondola connecting Epcot and Disney’s Hollywood Studios with several Disney Resorts.
-We went live from our very first ride aboard this brand new system — click here to see what we thought and to check out those views!
+Walt Disney World’s newest form of transportation is the Disney Skyliner, a gondola connecting EPCOT and Disney’s Hollywood Studios with several Disney Resorts.
+We went live from our very first ride aboard the system when it opened in August 2019 — click here to read about our experience and to check out those views!

-Skyliner stations are found at Caribbean Beach Resort, Epcot’s International Gateway, Disney’s Hollywood Studios, Pop Century and Art of Animation Resorts, and Disney’s Riviera Resort.
+Skyliner stations are found at Disney’s Caribbean Beach Resort (the Skyliner hub), EPCOT’s International Gateway, Disney’s Hollywood Studios, Disney’s Pop Century and Art of Animation Resorts, and Disney’s Riviera Resort.

-The actual station is perhaps a bit more understated in color but not in size!
-It’s a large, open space that also incorporates restrooms and a new Joffrey’s Coffee stand!
+It’s a large, open space that also incorporates restrooms and it’s own Joffrey’s Coffee and Tea stand!

 Have Skyliner questions?
 Check out our FAQs here!

-At Disney’s Hollywood Studios, the station mimics the retro look of the Park entrance.
-Concept art incorporated a silver-looking curved roof and red accents with that ubiquitous Hollywood Studios teal!
+At Disney’s Hollywood Studios, the station mimics the vintage look and feel of the Park entrance.

-The Riviera Resort’s Skyliner station mimics the grandeur of the newest DVC Resort.
+The Riviera Resort’s Skyliner station mimics the grandeur of the newest Disney Vacation Club Resort.

 Disney Skyliner Gondola Design